Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Layers/ChangeFeatureLayerRenderer/readme.md

 ## About the data

-This sample displays a feature layer in Warren Wilson College, North Carolina, showing carbon storage of trees on campus.
-The size of each circle is proportional to that particular tree's carbon storage total.
+This sample displays a feature layer in Riverside County, California, showing parcels of land and whether they have pool permits.
+Red polygons indicate parcels that do have permits.

 ## Tags